RiiConnect24/Wii-Guide/_pages/en_US/yawmme.md

 #### Section I - Downloading

-1. Download and extract the yawmME zip to the root of your SD card or USB drive.
+1. Download and extract the YAWM ModMii Edition `.zip` to the root of your SD card or USB drive.
 1. Insert your SD card or USB drive into your Wii, and launch YAWM ModMii Edition from the Homebrew Channel.

 #### Section II - Installing WADs